 The measured B-40 bandwidth of the signal shall be contained completely within the frequency range 2 700 MHz to 3 100 MHz in all operating modes.

 In case of multiple-carrier frequencies, all measured B-40 emissions shall be contained completely within the frequency range 2 700 MHz to 3 100 MHz.
+The manufacturer shall declare the operating frequency range for which the B-40 emissions are entirely contained within the allocated band.

 Conformance